-Lufthansa German Airlines including regional airlines and Germanwings (LH), SWISS including Edelweiss (LX), Austrian Airlines (OS), Brussels Airlines (SN), Eurowings (EW) and Lufthansa Cargo (LCAG) as of 31 Dec 2020
+Lufthansa German Airlines including regional airlines, Germanwings and Eurowings Discover (LH), SWISS including Edelweiss (LX), Austrian Airlines (OS), Eurowings (EW), Brussels Airlines (SN) and Lufthansa Cargo (LCAG) as of 31 Dec 2021

-At year-end 2020, there were 177 aircraft on the Lufthansa Group’s order list.
-There are also options to buy a further 102 aircraft.
-The Lufthansa Group is expecting to take delivery of up to twelve aircraft (eleven aircraft of the A320neo family and one A220) in financial year 2021.
+At year-end 2021, there were 175 aircraft on the Lufthansa Group’s order list.
+There are also options to buy a further 74 aircraft.

 |Airbus A320||66||2022 to 2026|